LOCATION & PARKING

 Hemlock is located at 96 Wharf Street in Salem, MA.

-The parking right outside the shop is limited to 2 hours and is strictly enforced, so I recommend parking elsewhere to avoid being ticketed or towed.
-The Salem Waterfront Garage located at the intersection of Derby and Congress Street is the closest and most affordable option.
+Wharf parking outside the shop is limited to 2 hours and is strictly enforced, so I recommend parking in the Salem Waterfront Garage located at the intersection of Derby and Congress Street (just a few blocks away from Hemlock and super affordable) to avoid being ticketed or towed.
 During busy times like weekends in the summer or Halloween season, the garage can get full early, so please leave yourself extra time to find parking.
 There are plenty of lots and garages scattered throughout Salem!

 BOOKING